rdelarosa3/caredx-challenge/README.md

 10. When Pipleine Stage is clicked Modal is open with Table details of Opportunity
 11. Below a Deck Component is used to display Child Accounts Opportunities
 12. Using Tab Compenent User can view Open Opportunites and Closed.
-13. User cand edit Open Opportunites through Row Actions and using A Mass Row Action that triggers an Acion Sequence the user can refresh Models.
+13. User may edit Open Opportunites through Row Actions and using A Mass Row Action that triggers an Acion Sequence the user can refresh Models.